Abuhaithem/unboxed-product-api/README.md

 # 🧐 unboxed-product-api

-> A TypeScript + Express REST API that converts product page URLs into clean, structured data using Google’s Generative AI and HTML preprocessing.
+> A TypeScript + Express REST API that converts product page URLs into clean, structured data using OpenAI Key and HTML preprocessing.

 ---